freenas/freenas-docs/userguide/system.rst

 To generate a new keypair, click |ui-add|, enter a name, and click :guilabel:`GENERATE KEYPAIR`.
 The :guilabel:`Private Key` and :guilabel:`Public Key` fields fill with the key strings.
+SSH key pair names must be unique.

 .. _system_ssh_keypairs_add_fig: